 On 28 May 2020, the AEMC initiated the removal of intervention hierarchy rule change through a fast-tracked process.
 The rule change request was fast-tracked as stakeholder feedback on the issue addressed by the rule change was initially sought and received in 2019 as part of the AEMC’s Investigation into intervention mechanisms in the NEM.
 As such, the AEMC proceeded directly to a draft determination and draft rule.

 Related rule changes

-This draft rule is part of a package of seven rule changes being progressed by the Commission as part of its interventions work program.
+This final rule is part of a package of rule changes being progressed by the Commission as part of its interventions work program.
 The other rule changes that comprise this work program are: